Hyksos: Kingdom

+The rule of the Hyksos overlaps with that of the native Egyptian pharaohs of the Sixteenth and Seventeenth Dynasties, better known as the Second Intermediate Period.
 The area under direct control of the Hyksos was probably limited to the eastern Nile delta.
 Their capital city was Avaris at a fork on the now-dry Pelusiac branch of the Nile.
 Memphis may have also been an important administrative center, although the nature of any Hyksos presence there remains unclear.